cfpb/design-system/docs/pages/filterable-list-control-panels.md

   * Characteristics available as filter options, such as topics, dates, and categories, are not relevant to the content.

   * Search alone is sufficient for user needs
-guidelines: >
+guidelines: >-
+  ### Content guidelines

   * Headings and labels should be as succinct as possible, ideally 10 characters or less.
 Do not use colon (:) or other punctuation after the header.

   * Help text in text fields should be 40 characters or less.

-  Answer options beneath heading should also be succinct, roughly 25 characters or less.
+  * Answer options beneath heading should also be succinct, roughly 25 characters or less.

   * Headings and answer options should be sentence case (unless specifically proper nouns or titles)
 behavior: >-